AlanCoding/django-ansible-base/docs/rbac.md

 If you give someone an object role associated with the job template's organization, and that role's permissions list `execute_jobtemplate`, they will obtain the ability to launch that job template along with all other job templates in the organization.

-#### Singleton Permissions

-System admin is handled by the `is_superuser` flag on the user model.

-The system auditor permission does not have a field in the default `User` model, and because of this the `is_system_auditor` flag is managed on the related `Profile` model, which is specific to AWX.
-This needs to be changed as apps move to a common user model.

 ### Models